neoxnitro/webui-yt-dlp/README.md

 The **DockerFile** contains all required packages and tools, thus nothing to install locally, Docker will do everything for you inside a container ;)

-N.B a cron task was present to wipe the donwloaded files every nigth at 3am
+N.B a cron task is present to wipe the donwloaded files every nigth at 3am

 ### Installation (linux)(manual launch)